calyxir/calyx/docs/tutorial/frontend-tut.md

 To begin, [install the MrXL command line tool][mrxldocs-install].
 (TK: I'd kinda like to inline those instructions here, so that there is less jumping around between files.
 I want folks to just install and get back here so we can interpret together, but there's a risk that folks will just begin to follow the other guide and go all the way to Verilog there.
-Also, the MrXL tutorial has a different running example...)
+Also, the MrXL tutorial has a different running example.
+Thoughts on the inline?)

 Now change directories to `calyx/frontends/mrxl` and run
 ```